What is progressive-relapsing multiple sclerosis (PRMS)?

 The most common PPMS symptoms lead to changes in mobility, and they can include:

 - stiff arms and legs

 - heavy legs

-In MS, a relapse often refers to an attack.
-At the start of the disease, some patients go through fluctuations in symptoms.
+At the onset of MS, some people go through fluctuations in symptoms.
 Sometimes they don’t show any signs of MS for days or weeks at a time.
-But during dormant periods, symptoms can appear without warning.
-This is called a relapse.

-Mobility symptoms are among the most common signs of PRMS, but the severity and types of symptoms can vary between patients.
-Other common signs of PRMS can include:
+Mobility symptoms are among the most common signs of PPMS, but the severity and types of symptoms can vary from person to person.
+Other common signs of active PPMS can include: